thomas-fossati/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

   application service can involve several steps, for our purposes we care only about the fact that the client needs to verify the identity of the entity with which it communicates as a result of the resolution process.
-  Thus the resolution process itself is out of scope for this specification.
+  Thus, the resolution process itself is out of scope for this specification.

 * User interface issues.
   In general, such issues are properly the responsibility of client